phil-blain/CICE-Consortium-CICE-wiki/CICE-Recent-changes.md

 # Important changes to the code on the master branch since the last numbered release

-     Date of last update:  9 May 2019
-     By:  T. Craig
-     Last numbered release:  CICE 6.0.0

 ##

 Date of last update:  9 May 2019